sendwithus/jobs/lead-engineer-frontend.md

 __Our Stack__

 Our primary UI is a single-page app using KnockoutJS.
 Our application backend uses Python and Django and is hosted on Heroku.
-We use Postgres, Redis, and DynamoDB to store most of our data, and prefer using hosted services whenever feasible.
+We use Postgres, Redis, and DynamoDB to store most of our data, and prefer to use hosted services whenever feasible.

 Our landing pages and static resources are built using Jekyll and deployed using to S3 and Cloudfront.